AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 ## First implementation

-So how are we gonna implement this?
+So how are we going to implement this?
 Well, similar to how we implemented `GitHubComment` [in part 1](/swift/2018/12/15/swift5-stringinterpolation-part1/) of course!

 So, let's start with the declaration of the dedicated type first, before even tackling string interpolation: